 • Using a spatula, scrape all the vegetables and any juices from the skillet into the slow cooker with the seared steak.

-• Add the diced tomatoes, beef broth, tomato sauce, chili powder, garlic powder, onion powder, liquid smoke, salt, and black pepper to the slow cooker.
+• Add the crushed tomatoes, beef broth, tomato sauce, chili powder, garlic powder, onion powder, liquid smoke, salt, and black pepper to the slow cooker.

 Mix and Slow Cook